Train: DEFRA πŸ‡¬πŸ‡§

 "number_of_travelers": 3,

-"train_type": "light",
+"train_type": "national",

 "methodology": "DEFRA",

-"energy_scope": "ttw"
+"energy_scope": "ttw",

 }